-Making your FastPass+ selections ahead of time for Toy Story Land is going to be tricky for a while.
-It’s as simple as supply and demand.
+Making your FastPass+ selections ahead of time for Toy Story Land is essential.
 If you are staying in a Disney Resort Hotel, you should be able to make your FastPass+ reservations 60 days prior to your arrival date.
 At this time, you may also book for the length of your stay.

 My favorite tip for planning FastPass+ is to make your selections for the afternoon as mornings are historically less crowded.
 My family is full of early risers so getting to the parks for that first hour or two is our golden ticket to a great day.

-Tip 3: Prepare for waiting with Snacks and activities
+Tip 3: Prepare for waiting in Toy Story Land with Snacks and activities

 Tip 4: Mobile Ordering is your New BFF

-Walt Disney World gave us a precious gift with the recent addition of mobile ordering in Walt Disney World parks.
+Walt Disney World gave us a precious gift with the addition of mobile ordering in Walt Disney World parks.
 If you don’t know what that is, it’s pretty much what it sounds like.

 You can choose from a select list of quick-service restaurants in the parks using the My Disney Experience app, place your order and pay with your credit card or dining plan.
 Then you will receive a notification from the app when your food is ready.
 Walk up to the pick-up line for mobile orders to get your food and you’re done!